salilab/mdt/doc/usage.rst

    svn co https://svn.salilab.org/impmod/trunk/mdt mdt

 Unpack the source code and change into the newly-created MDT subdirectory.
-Install dependent packages needed for MDT: MODELLER, glib, pkg-config, and HDF5:
+Install dependent packages needed for MDT: MODELLER, glib, SWIG, pkg-config, and HDF5:

 * MODELLER 9.9 or later is required.
 * glib 2.4 or later is required.
 It is available as pre-built packages for most modern Linux distributions; there is also a MacPorts package for Mac users.
+* SWIG 1.3.39 or later is required.
 * Unfortunately HDF5 only works if you use the exact same version that is used by MODELLER.
 See the MODELLER ChangeLog for the version to use.